-FIGURE 1.0 Due Diligence Risk Evaluation

-Law Enforcement inArea of RiskCountry of Harvest

-FIGURE 1.0 Due Diligence Risk Evaluation
+Figure 1.
+Due Diligence Risk Evaluation

-Supply Chain

-Species

-5.1 Country of Harvest - Determine the Country of Harvest.
-This may be determined through, for example, information from the supplier, information on labels or grade stamps, customs declarations, or a certificate of origin for the timber.
-Care should be taken not to assume that the labels and grade stamps are accurate or that a certificate of origin is equivalent to the country of harvest.

-5.1.1 Risk Assessment - The Coordinator shall compare the Country of Harvest to the database of countries and evaluate the confidence the Entity has in the governance of that country, identifying as high risk those countries substantially impacted by illegal logging and ineffective at controlling it.
-The Coordinator shall evaluate governance at the sub-national level for countries in which the risk of illegal logging is not reasonably uniform due to significant differences in governance.
+- 5.1 Country of Harvest Determine the Country of Harvest.
+This may be determined through, for example, information from the supplier, information on labels or grade stamps, customs declarations, or a certificate of origin for the Timber.
+Care should be taken not to assume that the labels and grade stamps are accurate or that a certificate of origin is equivalent to the Country of Harvest. - 5.1.1 Risk Assessment The Coordinator shall compare the Country of Harvest to the database of countries and evaluate the confidence the Entity has in the governance of that country, identifying as high risk those countries substantially impacted by Illegal Logging and ineffective at controlling it (see Appendix A.3).
+The Coordinator shall evaluate governance at the subnational level for countries in which the risk of Illegal Logging is not reasonably uniform due to significant differences in governance (see Appendix A.3).
 In addition, within certain countries otherwise identified as high risk at the national level, the geographic areas that drive the risk may be capable of being identified spatially and isolated.
 In these cases the Coordinator may conduct a spatial risk assessment and produce a map to assist in decisions to mitigate risk.
-These determinations and their bases shall be documented.
-(See Section 4.3.2)

-5.1.2 Legality Requirements Determination of Country/ Region/ FMU

-(Concession) - The Coordinator shall make a reasonable inquiry into the Applicable Laws relevant to the species and Country of Harvest in effect at the time of the risk assessment.
-The Applicable Laws may be cross-referenced against any lists of species handled and supplier lists containing countries of harvest.
-(See Appendix A.3) The Entity may consider engaging a legal review based on the laws of the country performed by local legal counsel with expertise both in forestry and export laws.
-In instances where legal requirements may be unclear because of conflicting local/national/international laws, the conflict shall be noted with the basis for the determination.
+These determinations and their basis shall be documented (see Section 4.3.2). - 5.1.2 Legality Requirements Determination of Country/Region/FMU (Concession) The Coordinator shall make a reasonable inquiry into the Applicable Laws relevant to the species and Country of Harvest in effect at the time of the risk assessment.
+The Applicable Laws may be cross-referenced against any lists of species handled and supplier lists containing countries of harvest (see Appendix A.3).
+The Entity may consider engaging a legal review based on the laws of the country performed by local legal counsel with expertise both in forestry and export laws.
+In instances where legal requirements may be unclear because of conflicting local, national, or international laws, the conflict shall be noted with the basis for the determination.
 The Coordinator shall document and maintain this information.
-The Applicable Laws shall be reviewed periodically as provided in Section 5.4 unless the inquiry indicates that there is the potential that these laws may be amended sooner, in which case the Coordinator shall inquire as to the status of the changes.

-5.1.3 High Risk Countries of Harvest - When an Entity deals with species from Countries of Harvest that cross risk categories, the Coordinator shall use the Due Diligence approach associated with the highest level of risk.
-(See Table 1.0)

-5.2 Species Identification - The correct identification of the timber species is an important step.
-It is necessary, for example, to check compliance with CITES.
-(See Appendix A.3) Where a species is unknown or declared incorrectly (the properties of the wood do not match the declared specie), all reasonably possible species that could be present must be identified.
-Species groups can be recognized if accepted under Applicable Law (i.e. the latest USDA/APHIS Approved Species Groupings).
+The Applicable Laws shall be reviewed periodically as provided in Section 5.4 unless the inquiry indicates that there is the potential that these laws may be amended sooner, in which case the Coordinator shall inquire as to the status of the changes. - 5.1.3 High Risk Countries of Harvest When an Entity deals with species from Countries of Harvest that cross risk categories, the Coordinator shall use the Due Diligence approach associated with the highest level of risk (see Table 1). - 5.2 Species Identification The correct identification of the Timber species is an important step.
+It is necessary, for example, to check compliance with CITES (see Appendix A.3).
+Where a species is unknown or declared incorrectly (the properties of the wood do not match the declared species), all reasonably possible species that could be present must be identified.
+Species groups can be recognized if accepted under Applicable Law (i.e., the latest USDA/APHIS Approved Species Groupings).

-Determining the timber species is also critical to determine the potential Countries of Harvest for that/those species.
+Determining the Timber species is also critical to determine the potential Countries of Harvest for that or those species.
 If for a given Country of Harvest a species is not native, or if it is exotic but not grown at a commercial scale, then either the Country of Harvest or the species information must be viewed as suspect, the information reviewed, and the discrepancy resolved.
 The Coordinator shall document and maintain this information.